ni/niveristand-instrument-addon-custom-device/Docs/Developer Guide.md

 Details regarding scripting API nodes available for the Instrument Addon along with examples can be found in the [Quick Start Guide](https://github.com/ni/niveristand-instrument-addon-custom-device/blob/main/Source/Quick%20Start%20Documentation/Instrument%20Addon%20Quick%20Start%20Guide.md).

 The scripting API implementation for the Instrument Addon is located inside `Source\APIs\Scripting API\Instrument Addon Scripting API.lvlib`.
-Adding new scripting functionality will require adding new nodes in this lvlib.
+Adding new scripting functionality will require changes in this lvlib.

 Examples on how to use the scripting functionality can be found in [`Source\Examples`](https://github.com/ni/niveristand-instrument-addon-custom-device/tree/main/Source/Examples).